OscarVsp/ESP32-Thermostat/README.md

 # ESP32 - THERMOSTAT

-This is a thermostat build with:
+This is a thermostat build for my home usage using:

 - Heltec ESP32 WiFi LoRa 32
 - SSD1306 OLED display